dfinity/portal/docs/developer-docs/integrations/ethereum/siwe.md

 # Sign in with Ethereum

 The [SIWE](https://eips.ethereum.org/EIPS/eip-4361) standard defines a protocol for off-chain authentication of Ethereum accounts.
-This protocol is designed to enable Ethereum wallet-based authentication for applications on other platforms, such as the Internet Computer.
+This protocol is designed to enable Ethereum wallet-based authentication for applications on other platforms, such as the Internet Computer (ICP).

 By integrating the third party library [ic_siwe](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe) or adding the pre-built [ic_siwe_provider](https://github.com/kristoferlund/ic-siwe/tree/main/packages/ic_siwe_provider) canister to your project, you can enable users to sign into your application using their Ethereum wallets.